KinWaiCheuk/AudioLoader/README.md

 ## Multilingual LibriSpeech
 ### Introduction
+This is a custom PyTorch Dataset for Multilingual LibriSpeech (MLS).

 [Multilingual LibriSpeech (MLS)](http://www.openslr.org/94/) contains 8 languages.
 This ready-to-use PyTorch `Dataset` class allows users to set up this dataset by just calling the `MultilingualLibriSpeech` class.
 The original dataset put all utterance labels into a single `.txt` file.
 For larger languages such as English, it causes a slow label loading.
 This custom `Dataset` class automatically splits the labels into smaller sizes.

 ### Usage